 Contractor must achieve or maintain NCQA Health Equity Accreditation by yearend 2023.
-If Contractor has previously achieved NCQA Multicultural Health Care Distinction (MHCD), Contractor must provide its transition plan to attain the NCQA Health Equity Accreditation.
+If Contractor has previously achieved NCQA Multicultural Health Care Distinction (MHCD), Contractor must provide its transition plan to attain the NCQA Health Equity Accreditation at the expiration of the MHCD period.
 Contractor must demonstrate compliance by submitting the following to Covered California:

-- 1) Contractor must submit evidence of NCQA Health Equity Accreditation or MHCD by January 31, 2023 or adhere to the following schedule: - a) January 31, 2023: Submit first Progress Report - b) August 31, 2023: Submit second Progress Report - c) December 29, 2023: Submit evidence of NCQA Health Equity Accreditation achievement
+1) Contractor must submit evidence of NCQA Health Equity Accreditation or DRAFT Covered California 2023-2025 CCSB Attachment 1

+MHCD by January 31, 2023 or adhere to the following schedule:

+- a) January 31, 2023: Submit first Progress Report - b) August 31, 2023: Submit second Progress Report - c) December 29, 2023: Submit evidence of NCQA Health Equity Accreditation achievement or transition plan to achieve Health Equity Accreditation at the expiration of the current MHCD period.